What’s a micro wedding, you ask? Great question!

 A pivot rather than a restart

-Chances are, if your wedding was planned for the summer or fall of 2020, you may have had a lot of your vendors booked, dresses purchased, and details planned.
+Chances are, if your wedding was planned for sometime in 2020, you may have had a lot of your vendors booked, dresses purchased, and details planned.
 By hosting a micro wedding, you can likely keep many of your same vendors who are eager to get back to work after a slow or nonexistent spring wedding season (and obviously, wear that dress!).

 Even if you have already sent your save-the-dates, revising your guest list to a smaller group is much more socially acceptable now due to COVID-19.
 As a courtesy, mail a small “update” note to the guests who were not included in your revised guest list explaining the reasons behind your decision to host a micro wedding.
 The vast majority should understand that many weddings are becoming smaller affairs, and they may no longer be invited.
 It’s not a guarantee that feelings won’t be hurt, but the state of the pandemic should be able to take some of the heat.